asweeney0101/Pokemon-App/README.md

 If you hit the edges of the maze, you go back to the beginning.

-The exact path you need to find won't be visible, so you'll have to find it with a bit of trial and error!
+The exact path you need to take won't be visible, so you'll have to find it with a bit of trial and error!

 ### Current State